 This program provides three percent interest loans to students who qualify on the basis of family income.
 The amount that can be lent is dependent upon the student's financial need and will usually not exceed \$1,250 per academic year.
-These loans are repayable in installments commencing one year after graduation.
-Borrowers may have a portion of their loan cancelled if they subsequently become teachers of low income or handicapped students.
-This program is operated by the College with Federal funds.
+These loans are repayable in installments commencing six months after graduation.